 Early History of the Steptwo family

-Another 118 words (8 lines of text) covering the years 1751, 1753, 1788 and 1802 are included under the topic Early Steptwo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Steptwo research.
+Another 51 words (4 lines of text) covering the years 1751, 1753, 1788 and 1802 are included under the topic Early Steptwo History in all our PDF Extended History products and printed products wherever possible.

 Steptwo Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Steptwo has appeared include Stepto, Steptoe, Steptow, Steptowe and others.